 - Catch a glimpse of the world-famous giant yellow rubber duck at HTO park.
 Queens Quay West and Sherbourne Common will also host a myriad of activities beginning at 11 a.m. to 8 p.m.
 There’s an interactive entertainment area, art workshops, artisan market and fireworks at 10:30 p.m. at the Harbourfront Centre.

-Saturday marks the 150th anniversary of Canadian Confederation and there are plenty of activities planned for those who want to celebrate.
+Monday marks the 154 anniversary of the Canadian Confederation and there are plenty of activities planned for those who want to celebrate.

-- Old Montreal will play host to a number of activities, including craft workshops, flag making and knot trying starting at 11 a.m.
+- Old Montreal will play host to a number of activities, including craft workshops, flag making and knot tying starting at 11 a.m.